creating the podcast

 Each of us, including GM Kaitlin, use a Audo-Technica AT2020 Cardioid Condenser Microphone with Large Cylindrical Foam Windscreen Pop Filter, along with a Rode PSA1 Studio Boom Arm.
 We use good quality cables to connect each microphone to the in-studio mixer, a PreSonus StudioLive AR12 USB Mixer.
 It allows us to cover up to 14 channels, but we have never used more than 6 (Live Play Episodes).
 GM Kaitlin does have a PreSonus StudioLive AR8 USB Mixer which is a smaller mixer.

 In our final step before production ends, and we release our episodes into the wild, we edit our recordings using a two tier approach.
-First GM Hooly edits the podcast in Adobe Audition.
-Once complete, we then send the full production through Audphonic.
-These final touches allow us to insert chapters and clear up any sounds that we may have missed during post production.
+First GM Hooly edits the podcast in Adobe Audition with the files recorded in Capture.
+Once complete, we then send the full production through Auphonic.
+These final touches allow us to insert chapters and clear up any audio artefacts that we may have missed during post production.